BeachHacks/BeachHacks-Website-2023/README.md

   - `/Header` - the header component
   - `/SideNavbar` - the side navigation component

--`diagrams` - screenshots of diagrams
+- `diagrams` - screenshots of diagrams

 - `/views` - pages that we see on the website
   - `/About` - about page